hnpsolutionone/ts/README.md

 - You naviagtion to your folder which include the code in your command prompt
 - Run command line: "phpunit unit_test.php"

+3. Performance testing with Gatling tool

+- I have run 10 requests to 50 requests.
+The results performance very good (under 1s/request).
+You can open two files below and review them:
++ \results\Performance Testing with Gatling\10 requests in duration 22 seconds\index.html
++ \results\Performance Testing with Gatling\50 requests in duration 102 seconds\index.html